CEO of Senaptec, Member of the SSL's Advisory Team

 Richard’s main areas of expertise are in taking a scientific approach to weight-training, power and speed training, flexibility training, plyometrics, and conditioning.
 The specialized programs he developed at LIU saw almost all athletes see a peak in levels of physical development within their first year of strength training.
 His unique approach to training also played a pivotal role in the success of the D1 track and field teams, thus leading to their achievement in capturing three straight Northeast Conference Championships.

 As a highly sought-after strength coach, Richard has extensive experience and a proven track record of training both Olympic and pro athletes from multiple different sports and disciplines.
 In addition to nurturing and producing four Olympians, Richard has trained multiple baseball athletes; some that have gone on to play professionally.
-Of note, Richard has also trained and worked with 2-time All American and 2-time Olympian, Julius Mutekanga in distance running, and Racing Argentina left back 2014 signee Adam Ozeri.
+Of note, Richard has also trained and worked with 2-time All American and 2-time Olympian, Julius Mutekanga in distance running, and Soccer Left Back Player Adam Ozeri from Racing Club in Argentina in 2014.